colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 A classic problem in natural language processing is [named entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition).
 Given a text, we have to identify the proper nouns.
 But what about the generative mirror image of this problem?
 What if we ask a model to dream up new names of people, places and things?

-I wrote some toy code to do this using Restricted Boltzmann Machines, a nifty (if slightly passe) variety of generative neural network.
+I wrote some toy code to do this using restricted Boltzmann machines, a nifty (if slightly passe) variety of generative neural network.
 It turns out they come up with some funny stuff!
-For example, if we train it on GitHub repository names, it can come up with new ones like...
+For example, if we train an RBM on GitHub repository names, it can come up with new ones like...

     fuzzyTools
     Slick-Android-App